nttcom/zeek-parser-CCLinkField-CCLinkControl/README_en.md

 ## Overview

-spicy_cc_link_field_control is a parser for CC-Link IE Field and CC-Link IE Control in [CC-Link family](https://www.cc-link.org/ja/cclink/index.html), Zeek's parser created by Spicy.
+Zeek-Parser-CCLinkField-CCLinkControl is a Zeek plug-in that can analyze CC-Link IE Field and CC-Link IE Control of the [CC-Link family](https://www.cc-link.org/ja/cclink/index.html).

 ## Usage

 ### Manual Installation

-Before using this parser, make sure that Zeek and Spicy are already installed.
+Before using this plug-in, make sure that Zeek, Spicy is installed.

 ````
-## Check Zeek
+# Check Zeek
 ~$ zeek -version
 zeek version 5.0.0